icpc/ccs-specs/Contest_API.md

   "href":"contests/wf14/submissions/187/files"
 ```

-For images, the supported mime types are image/png and image/jpeg.
+For images, the supported mime types are image/png, image/jpeg, and image/svg+xml.

+For images in SVG format, i.e. those having a mime type of image/svg+xml,
+the values of `width` and `height` should be the viewport width and height in pixels
+when possible, but otherwise the actual values don't matter as long as they
+are positive and represent the correct aspect ratio.

 If implementing support for uploading files pointed to by resource
 links, substitute the href element with a data element with a base64